 The purpose of this project is to provide an incentive for residents to make security enhancements, making Hale, Page, Diamond Lake neighborhoods more secure and less attractive to criminals.
-The HPDL Community Association (HPDL) will provide a rebate for the first $100 in expenses for eligible improvements per address per calendar year.
+The HPDL Community Association (HPDL) will provide a rebate for the first $100 in expenses for eligible improvements per address.

 All residential properties within HPDL neighborhoods, owner-occupied or rented, qualify to receive a rebate.
-Multiple applications may be submitted, but the total of rebates for any address is limited to $100 per address per calendar year.
+Multiple applications may be submitted, but the total of rebates for any address is limited to $100.
 Rebates will be awarded on a first-come, first-served basis as funds are available.
 HPDL requires all participants to provide photo(s) to document all improvements made and reserves the right to verify through inspection that claimed work was done and purchases were installed.
 Receipts need to be dated on or after March 1, 2020 to qualify.

 Exterior security lighting fixtures (flood lights, motion detectors, dusk-to-dawn adapters) including any necessary wiring and electrical work